Doenjang jjigae made with beef! The intense, hearty flavor of beef works great with doenjang. You can use any flavorful cut of beef.

 I used stew meat, but any cut of beef works.
 Be sure to cut thinly if using a tough cut of meat.
 In Korea, doenjang jjigae made with brisket (chadolbagi, 차돌박이) is popular both at home and at restaurants.

-For vegetables, I usually use Korean white radish (mu, 무), zucchini, onion, and fresh green and/or red chili pepper.
+I usually use Korean white radish (mu, 무), zucchini, onion, and fresh green and/or red chili pepper.
 If you recall from my previous posts, Korean radish is commonly used in making a broth.
 It adds flavor and helps create a clean, refreshing broth.
 You can add potatoes if you like slightly thicker stews.

 It’s a very Korean practice to save the water used to rinse rice (ssalddeumul, 쌀뜨물) and use it as a stew base.
 The rice water adds starch to the soup and works as a binding agent between the soybean paste and the broth, while enhancing the flavor of the doenjang.
 If you didn’t have to make rice, or forgot to save the water, add a little bit of flour or rice powder to tap water.